Webvan

 Webvan was a dot-com company and grocery business that filed for bankruptcy in 2001 after three years of operation.
 It was headquartered in Foster City, California, United States.
 It delivered products to customers' homes within a 30-minute window of their choosing.
 At its peak, it offered service in ten US areas: the San Francisco Bay Area; Dallas; Sacramento; San Diego; Los Angeles; Orange County, California; Chicago; Seattle; Portland, Oregon; and Atlanta, Georgia.
 The company had hoped to expand to 26 cities by 2001.

-Long after the failure of Webvan, the concept of companies delivering groceries very quickly grew from about 2020, and several companies were vying for business from dark stores.
+Long after the failure of Webvan, the concept of companies delivering groceries very quickly grew from about 2020, and several companies were vying for business from dark stores and online grocery and food delivery platforms.